 7. It’s Okay to Play It Safe with the Products You Use

-If you just spent a small fortune on new wheels for your truck, chances are you may be hesitant about using a bunch of harsh chemicals on them.
+If you just spent a small fortune on new wheels for your service truck, chances are you may be hesitant about using a bunch of harsh chemicals on them.
 If this is the case, keep it simple and play it safe.
 According to Fuel Off-road, “keeping your wheels clean will extend the life of your finish.
 Never clean the wheels when they are hot, and only use mild automotive soap and clean water.”

 -via fueloffroad.com